Nuclear Radiation and Health Effects

 This led to the IAEA in May 2013 publishing allowable dose rates for members of the public living normally in affected areas, measured 1m above the contaminated ground.
 A level of 220 mSv/yr over a full year is "safe for everyone" providing any ingested radioactivity is safe.
 Shorter term, at 40 times this level, 170 mSv for one week is provisionally safe, and at four times the yearly level – 880 mSv – is provisionally safe for one month.

 When making decisions on evacuations, optimization of all the health risks (not just radiation exposure) is required.
 Rather than ALARA, a concept of As High As Relatively Safe – AHARS – would be more appropriate in dealing with emergency or existing high exposure situations, based on scientific evidence.
 This would be similar to the 680 mSv Tolerance Dose allowable to 1950s (assuming gamma & beta radiation), and it would take into account the dose rate.
-This AHARS approach is supported by Allison (2011) and Cuttler (2012 & 2013) among others, and an AHARS level of 1000 mSv/yr is suggested.
+This AHARS approach is supported by Allison (2011) and Cuttler (2012 & 2013) among others, and an AHARS level of 1000 mSv/yr or 100 mSv per month is suggested.
 This would also mean that most or all of the displaced residents from near the Fukushima plant could return home, without any elevated cancer risk.

 Nuclear fuel cycle radiation exposures